alecddss/MH3U-Save-Editor/README.md

 1. Open MH3U Save Editor.exe.
 2. Click File, then Open File (in the top left corner).
-3. In the new pop-up, navigate to your MH3U save file (which you just found in the pre-requisite section) and open it.
+3. In the new pop-up window, navigate to your MH3U save file (which you just found in the pre-requisite section) and open it.
 4. The application will update the right side with your save file's item box, in a 10 by 10 grid.
 Each button in the grid will list the item name and amount within it (i.e. Mega Potion x99).
 5. If the words are cut-off, you can hover over the button with your mouse (don't click) and a hint pop-up will tell you the info of the item.
 6. Above the grid is a drop-down menu listing Box Page 1-10.
 As the name suggests, change this value to change the page of the box.